jangala-dev/lua-fibers/README.md

 Inside a scope:

-* letting an error escape a fiber is the normal way to signal failure;
+* letting an error escape a fiber is a normal way to signal failure;
-* the scope tracks the first failure as its primary error and cancels siblings;
+* the first failure becomes the scope’s primary failure and triggers cancellation of siblings;
-* finalisers run regardless and may themselves fail, in which case finaliser failures are recorded separately.
+* additional failures (including finaliser failures once the scope is already not-ok) are recorded as secondary errors in `report.extra_errors`.

 At the boundary:

-* `fibers.run(main)` re-raises the primary error of the root scope (or returns normally on success),
+* `fibers.run(main)` raises the primary failure/reason (or returns on success),
-* `fibers.run_scope(fn)` returns:
+* `fibers.run_scope(fn)` returns `status, report, ...` as described above.

-  * `status`, `err`, `extra_errors`, and any results returned by `fn`.

-Because errors are funnelled through scopes in this way, `pcall` is rarely needed in ordinary concurrent code.
-You use it only where you truly want local recovery.
+Because failures are handled at boundaries, `pcall` is usually only needed where you intend local recovery.

 ---